SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

           * **GuardDuty Regions**.
 The regions from which GuardDuty Data should be sent.
        * **4.2 GuardDuty Sumo log source configuration**
           * **Create Sumo Logic HTTP logs source**.  **Yes** is the default.
 Select **No** if you already have a source.
           * **Sumo Logic HTTP logs source category name**.
 The source category name to be created.
-If you selected **No** above in the field for creating a logs source, provide an existing source category name for the GuardDuty logs.
+If you selected **No** in the previous field, enter your existing source category name for the GuardDuty logs.

           <br/><img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-param-4.png')} alt="GuardDuty configuration" style={{border: '1px solid gray'}} width="700"/>